dfrechdev/create-apex-js-app/README.md

 npx create-apex-js-app <app-name>
 ```

 This will download and run the generator package, without leaving anything installed on your machine from the generator itself.
+If you do not specify a template, as in this example, `create-apex-js-app` uses the [apexjs-template-js-lib][defaulttemplate] template.

 You can also use a specific version for the generation of your app: